Aaronnnpf/big-brummie-quiz/README.md

 ## Imagery

-[Unsplash](https://unsplash.com/) : Unpslash images have been used to in the project to show a part of Birmingham.
+[Unsplash](https://unsplash.com/) : Unsplash images have been used to in the project to show a part of Birmingham.

 * Hero Image: